+Table 6 shows the percentage retention in aquatic vegetation observed from spring to fall for average and drought years as well as individually for 2017.
+As evident in Table 6, only the Upper Spring Run and Landa Lake sample reaches show a decline in overall aquatic vegetation from spring to fall during average years, with the Upper Spring Run sample reach exhibiting the largest decline.
 In the more channelized sections of the river with greater overall velocities, Old Channel and New Channel sample reaches, the lower discharge observed in the fall typically results in greater amounts of aquatic vegetation (over 100% retention indicating increases).
 The Old Channel sample reach is bordered by private property and thus, limited to no recreation occurs in this reach.
 The New Channel increase in aquatic vegetation from spring to fall is somewhat surprising considering the high level of recreation that occurs in this sample reach.
 However, this stretch of the New Channel is deep and most all the recreation is tubing that occurs on the surface.
-It is evident that the bulk of aquatic vegetation disturbance in the deeper portions of the New Channel is from pulse scour events rather than recreation.
+Over the years, the majority of aquatic vegetation disturbance in the deeper portions of the New Channel has been from pulse scour events rather than recreation.